 Hello and welcome to my page.
 I am dr. Fleur van Rens, a university lecturer and researcher at Murdoch University in Perth (Australia).
 I fell in love with circus during a holiday in 2011, when I saw incredible aerialists perform jaw dropping skills in the streets of Montreal during the annual Jazz Festival.
 After seeing a flying trapeze act on the river side, I had the chance to talk with an artist.
 I mentioned I was mesmerized by the breath-taking show and said, ‘where can I train to do this, because I would love to try it!’.
 He asked about my sports background (trampoline), and to my astonishment he then said, ‘if you come back in an hour, I will teach you’.
 A bit nervous, I came back an hour later.
 After doing some basics on the ground, I was strapped into a safety harness, and jumped off the platform to swing through the sky.
 I am forever grateful for this wonderful first circus experience.

 A year later, I broke my ankle during trampoline training.
 This injury forced me to find a new form of physical activity while I moved from the Netherlands to Australia to pursue my PhD in sports psychology.
 I decided to try lyra (aerial hoop), and instantly loved it.
 Soon, I began training more and more, and the friendly circus community became my home away from home.
 After achieving my PhD, I continued to train circus skills at various schools across the globe, dependent on where I lived at the time.
 I also got to perform in a few amateur shows.

 When I moved to Perth to work at Murdoch University, I began to chase my dream to combine my passion for circus and psychology.
 My circus research stream was born, in which I investigate factors that facilitate the well-being, mental health, safety, and performance of circus artists.
-Today, I still train lyra, and I also enjoy other circus disciplines such as aerial silks and Chinese pole.
+Today, I still train lyra and aerial acrobatics, but I also enjoy floor acrobatics such as Chinese pole.

 - 2012-2016 PhD in Sports Psychology at Victoria University (Australia)